evam4rtins/GAN_project/README.md

   - Generating realistic images (e.g., StyleGAN).
   - Image style transfer (e.g., turning photos into "paintings").
   - Creating realistic fake human faces.
-- This project serves as a practical introduction to these techniques, helping you understand the fundamentals of how GANs work.
+- This project serves as a practical introduction to these techniques.

-If you have any questions or need further clarification, feel free to reach out!